abhijeet007rocks8/Dev-Scripts/Python/AI tic tac toe/README.md

 - Understanding the Algorithm

-    -The algorithm was studied by the book Algorithms in a Nutshell (George Heineman; Gary Pollice; Stanley Selkow, 2009).
+    - The algorithm was studied by the book Algorithms in a Nutshell (George Heineman; Gary Pollice; Stanley Selkow, 2009).
 Pseudocode (adapted):

 minimax(state, depth, player)